davidmckennirey/davidmckennirey.github.io/_posts/2021-05-04-granny-write-up.md

 Booyah.

-## Phase 2: Privilege Escalation
+## Phase 3: Privilege Escalation
-I wanted to do this exploit with using meterpreter or metasploit, but sadly my shell kept dying.
+I wanted to do this box with using meterpreter or metasploit, but sadly my shell kept dying.
 I switched to meterpreter for more stability.

 ```
 meterpreter > getuid